Vaccines

 CSL/Arcturus: mRNA vaccine development

-The preclinical data of the bicistronic sa-mRNA vaccine demonstrates an immune response to H5N1 and also H1N1 since NA is sufficient for targeting.
-However, there are no news since the exclusive licensing of Arcturus technology.
+The CSL preclinical data of the bicistronic sa-mRNA vaccine demonstrates an immune response to H5N1 and also H1N1 since NA is sufficient for targeting.
+CSL has concluded a license agreement with Arcturus Therapeutics.
+Arcturus Therapeutics has received FDA clearance for a phase 1 bird flu vaccine trial

 sa-mRNA bicistronic A/H5N1 vaccines induced potent H5 and N1 neutralizing antibody titers in mice